Get to Know Jambi Traditional Houses and Interesting Facts Behind Them!

 This connection is commonly referred to as the “Drunk Elephant”.
 The name is adapted to the name of the person who made and designed it.
 It is said that the maker of the house was intoxicated with love for someone who had stolen his heart.
 Unfortunately a thousand dear, his parents did not approve of that love.
 People think the maker was “drunk” because he was mistaken for an “overturned boat”.

-See also difference between bond and stock
+See also difference between meristematic and permanent tissues

 This ridge form is also often called folding kajang or cut jerambah.
 The roof is made of palm fiber or mengkuang which is woven from one another and then folded in half.
 Since it is made from natural materials, making this house takes a long time.
 However, in today’s era, the use of palm fiber is very rare so that traditional houses that still exist generally have ordinary tiled roofs.